EAterminator/EAterminator.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Intelligent Medical Engineering, Southern University of Science and Technology(SUSTech), 2022-present
+* B.Eng. in Intelligent Medical Engineering, Southern University of Science and Technology(SUSTech), 2022-present
 * **Tuition-free** exchange student at the Faculty of Applied Science and Engineering, University of Toronto(4 spots in SUSTech every year), Jan.
 2025-Apr.
 2025 (GPA: 4/4, all A+)

 Honors and Awards